lionhofman/lionhofman/README.md

 ### Hello and welcome to my Github!

-I specialize in using Dart and Flutter for software development, with additional expertise in Java, JavaScript, CSS, and HTML.
-I have completed numerous projects using Flutter to build beautiful and high-performance applications for a variety of industries.
+I am a mobile developer specializing in Dart and Flutter.
+I have completed numerous successful projects using Flutter to develop attractive and high-performance apps for various sectors.

-My experience with Flutter has allowed me to create custom widgets, handle complex animations, and integrate with back-end services seamlessly.
-My technical skills also include working with Java, JavaScript, CSS, and HTML to deliver cross-platform solutions that run smoothly on both Android and iOS devices.
+My experience with Flutter enables me to create custom widgets, handle complex animations, and implement robust integrations with back-end services.

+Before diving into the mobile universe, I built a solid career in WEB development.
+I used JAVA and its various frameworks in several companies, along with experiences with PHP.
+Through this journey, I gained significant familiarity with creating EndPoints, querying databases with SQL, and developing Front-End using JavaScript, HTML, and CSS for responsive applications.

+Despite my extensive WEB experience, the focus of this repository is on my mobile applications, with emphasis on Dart and Flutter, but also including Swift (IOS) and Kotlin (Android).

-Please take a look at my Github profile to see some of my projects and code samples.
-If you have any questions or would like to collaborate, feel free to reach out to me!
+I invite you to explore my Github profile to see some of my projects and view samples of my code.
+If you have any questions or are interested in collaborating, please do not hesitate to contact me!
+I will be available.

 #### my Linkedin: https://www.linkedin.com/in/lion-hofman/